Northbridge has sure ‘funked’ up in the last 6 months or so – for a split second on Wednesday night I thought I was walking into a bar in Melbourne!

 Ezra Pound is tucked away within a laneway in Northbridge featuring Melbourne like street art.
 The crowd was very hip / arty, lighting was dim – the place had a warm / relaxing feel about it and it was perfect for a long over-due catch-up with my buddy from Sydney.

 We pulled a couple of stools aside and had a good chat over a couple of ciders in the iced-filled jam jars that accompanied the bottles.
 The iced ciders in the air-conned Ezra Pound were very refreshing!

-We then set about on our search to find dinner, my handy Urbanspoon iPhone app as usual led the way – we wandered up William Street to Thai Gourmet Café.
-We ordered the Papaya Salad, Phad Thai with chicken, BBQ Pork Skewers and coconut juice.
-The papaya salad was very authentic so much so that even the mild is pretty chilli – it was worth it though, tasted amazing.
-The phad thai was delicious, the flavours were really good and the noodles were cooked just right – probably the best I’ve had in Perth.
+We then set about on our search to find dinner, my handy Urbanspoon iPhone app as usual led the way.
+We wandered up William Street to Thai Gourmet Café and ordered the Papaya Salad, Phad Thai with chicken, BBQ Pork Skewers and coconut juice.
+The papaya salad was very authentic, so much so that even the mild is pretty chilli – it was worth it though, tasted amazing.
+The pad thai was delicious, the flavours were really good and the noodles were cooked just right – probably the best I’ve had in Perth.
 The bbq pork skewers were yum too.
 For just $40, we were pleasantly stuffed!